stan-hyland/docs-alfresco/content-services/latest/develop/rest-api-guide/folder-rules.md

 }
 ```

-If you use an incorrect folder node id, then the following error is returned:
+If you use an incorrect folder node id, or an incorrect rule id, then the following error is returned:

 ```json
 {